 Since its official opening in 1977, Mt Kilimanjaro National Park has become one of Tanzania’s most visited parks.
 Unlike the other northern parks, this isn’t for the wildlife, although it’s there.
 Rather, coming here is all about gazing in awe at a mountain on the equator capped with snow, and to climb to the top of Africa.

-At the heart of the park is the 5896m Mt Kilimanjaro, Africa’s highest mountain and one of the continent’s magnificent sights.
-It’s also one of the highest volcanoes and among the highest freestanding mountains in the world, rising from cultivated farmlands on the lower levels, through lush rainforest to alpine meadows, and finally across a barren lunar landscape to the twin summits of Kibo and Mawenzi.
+At the heart of the park is the 5896m Mt Kilimanjaro, Africa’s highest mountain and one of the continent’s most magnificent sights.
+It’s also one of the highest volcanoes and the highest freestanding mountain in the world, rising from cultivated farmlands on the lower levels, through lush rainforest to alpine meadows, and finally across a barren lunar landscape to the twin summits of Kibo and Mawenzi.
 (Kilimanjaro’s third volcanic cone, Shira, is on the mountain’s western side.)
 The lower rainforest is home to many animals, including buffaloes, elephants, leopards and monkeys, and elands are occasionally seen in the saddle area between Kibo and Mawenzi.